nathell/skyscraper/doc/03-updates.md

 Just setting `:updatable` has no effect on its own.
 However, when you invoke [one of the scraping entry-points][2] with `:update` set to `true`, Skyscraper will force re-downloading and re-processing of an updatable page.

+Sometimes, you will want to consult two versions of the document being processed: the one that was already present in cache and the freshly-downloaded one.
+The former is passed to the `:process-fn` as normal; to get the latter, you can call `cached-document` on the context.
+Note that your processor must be prepared for `cached-document` returning nil, indicating a first-time scrape.
+See `skyscraper.updates-test` for a contrived example.

 ## The optimization: `:uncached-only`

 Regardless of whether `:update` is enabled or not, Skyscraper normally processes the whole site (some of it potentially coming from the cache).
 Sometimes, you want to prune the